SimpleValue/sv.system/README.md

 ## ToDos

 The library is still in its infancy and breaking changes may be necessary.
-However the concepts and implementation is rather straight forward, so that you can start to experiment with it for new applications or modify it to fit your needs.
+However the concepts and the implementation is rather straight forward, so that you can start to experiment with it for new applications or modify it to fit your needs.

-There are quite some open ToDos left to turn this thing into a library:
+There are several open ToDos left to turn this thing into a library:

 - Build and release a first version on Clojars
 - Document the core functions